Gap Goes Cheer Crazy For Christmas

 Ivy Ross, executive vice president of marketing for the Gap brand at Gap in San Francisco, told the New York Times, that the ads were thought up before the hit Glee show and its Cheerios squad.

 Gap has also added its holiday cheers to its YouTube channel.
-To send a cheer to a friend you need to use the cheerfactory.com website.Although the development of the campaign "started before we saw 'Glee,'" Ms. Ross said, "there's no accident to" the resemblance between the series and the ads.
+To send a cheer to a friend you needed to use the Cheer Factory website (which is no longer available now that the campaign has ended).

 Posted on November 16, 2009